 One of my toddler's favorite breakfast recipes are waffles.
 Are you thinking they are tricky or difficult to make?
 Well, they don't have to be.

-Sometimes waffle recipes will require you to beat the egg whites and egg yolks separately, but you don't need to break out the hand mixer or anything for this recipe.
-Plus, it's egg free, so no worries if your toddler sticks his hands in the batter and licks it.
+Sometimes waffle recipes will require you to beat the egg whites and egg yolks separately.
+But you don't need to break out the hand mixer or anything for this recipe.
+Plus, it's egg free.
+So no worries if your toddler sticks his hands in the batter and licks it.

-Thin waffles cook quickly (like in roughly two minutes as opposed to the usual five minutes), so you aren't standing there waiting forever because every minute counts with a little one in tow.
+Thin waffles cook quickly.
+For instance, they cook in roughly two minutes as opposed to the usual five minutes.
+That way you aren't standing there waiting forever.
+Because as it is, every minute counts with a little one in tow.

 My toddler really enjoys breaking a whole waffle into heart pieces.
 It also keeps him entertained while the rest of the waffles are cooking.

 And like pancakes and muffins, you can also freeze waffles!
 So you can make one batch, and serve it to your toddler for breakfast through the week.